Can I Lose My Retirement in a Bankruptcy?

 Will a Reverse Mortgage Help?

-Reverse mortgages are an interesting idea.
-They’re designed to allow you access to your equity without having to leave your home.
-In exchange for monthly payments, a lump sum payments, or a line of credit, you agree that your house will go back to the lender once you pass away or permanently move away from it.
+Reverse mortgages are designed to let you access your equity, without leaving your home.
+In exchange for either monthly payments, lump sum payments or lines of credit, you agree to relinquish your house to the lender, once you pass away or permanently move away from it.
 You must consult your state and federal exemption guidelines to determine if the equity in your home is protected.
 Some states allow you to protect 100% of the equity, but most states limit the amount.

 Is the Lake Lot Safe?

-This piece of property may be even harder to protect.
-It won’t qualify for a homestead exemption like your house does.
-It will only be protected if your state exemptions have a category to cover it.
-In the federal exemptions, there’s a category called “wild card” that allows you to protect anything up to a value of $1,250 (adjusted every three years), plus up to $11,850 of any unused homestead exemption.
-Since you’re already presumably using all of your federal homestead exemption, that extra amount won’t be available to you.
+This piece of property is difficult to protect, because it won’t qualify for a homestead exemption, like your house does.
+Therefore it will only be protected if your state exemptions categorically cover it.
+Under federal exemptions, a "wild card" category protects anything up to a value of $1,250 (adjusted every three years), plus up to $11,850 of any unused homestead exemption.
+But since you’re already presumably using all of your federal homestead exemption, that extra amount won’t be available to you.

 Can You Protect the Real Estate Equity Another Way?

-Maybe you’re wondering if there’s any other way to protect the equity on your home or the lot.
-It may be possible, but it’s tricky and could backfire.
+There are other ways to protect the equity on your home or the lot.
+But these methods are tricky and can backfire.

-Does this mean you’ll have to give up your house?
-That’s one way to handle it.
-The trustee would sell the house, pay you the full amount of your allowed exemption (up to $190,000 if you qualify under Maine's exemption law), pay the costs of the sale, pay the trustee's own commission (he gets paid a percentage of the funds he administers), and pay all the allowed claims.
-The court will refund to you anything left over.
+But you still must give up your house, which the trustee would then sell, in order to pay you the full amount of your allowed exemption, the costs of the sale, the trustee's own commission and all the allowed claims.
+The court will then refund to you anything left over.

-As an alternative, you could offer to substitute other nonexempt property or cash so that you can preserve your house and most of your equity in it.
-Where would that substituted property come from?
-Most likely, you’d borrow against your equity, either with the reverse mortgage you’re contemplating or a traditional mortgage or home equity line of credit.
+Alternatively, you could offer to substitute other nonexempt properties or cash, to preserve your house and most of your equity in it.
+Most likely, you’d borrow against your equity, either with a reverse mortgage or a home equity line of credit.